Domestic Abuse policy

 • Referral to Women’s Aid

 Where possible, we will assist and support the survivors to enable them to remain in their home.
-In some cases, however, the survivor may feel unable to return to their home, either in the immediate or longer term.
+In some cases, however, the survivor may feel unable to return to their home, either in the immediate or long term.
 An example could be if the perpetrator remains in the property or in the locality of the property.
+We have limited provision for emergency or temporary housing.
+If the survivor cannot return home and has nowhere else to stay, advice will be offered regarding options for rehousing with the local authority or other agency.

-For moves outside the local authority the Lettings and Tenancy Officer will advise the following of the move:
+For moves outside the local authority the Lettings and Tenancy Officer will advise the following of the move: ‐

 • Domestic abuse lead for the local authority